Buying

 Ethical and Legal Considerations

-Procurement must uphold high ethical standards.
-Guidelines should include policies on conflicts of interest, anti-bribery, confidentiality, and fair competition.
-Legal compliance is equally important, covering contract law, data privacy, and industry-specific regulations.
+Procurement must uphold fairness and integrity.
+Include policies covering conflicts of interest, confidentiality, anti-bribery measures, and fair competition.
+Legal compliance is equally important, ensuring that every contract and transaction follows applicable laws, privacy requirements, and industry regulations.

 Monitoring and Compliance Protocols